trtcrd/SLIM/README.md

 The pipeline can be saved with **Save** and restored with **Load**.
 When a job starts, SLIM writes a `pipeline.conf` file recording the selected modules and parameters.

+### Securing Uploaded Data

+Use **Secure uploaded data** to preserve the initial uploaded files in a new tokenized SLIM page.
+This is useful when a long upload has completed but a queued, running, or aborted pipeline needs to be restarted with a fresh configuration.

+SLIM asks for a job title and email address before securing the files.
+The secured page uses the job title, receives a new tokenized URL, and is excluded from automatic housekeeping.
+If email notifications are configured, SLIM sends the secured link to the provided address; otherwise, the link is shown directly in the interface.

+Secured uploaded data remains on the server until the user explicitly removes it with **Delete secured data** on the secured page.
+This protects the original input files, not intermediate or result files from failed analyses.

 ## Wildcards

 SLIM uses wildcard patterns to pass groups of files between modules.
 For example: